Simulated Annealing for Quadratic and Higher-Order Unconstrained Integer Optimization: Results

 In this subsection, we examine the dependence of the optimized energy on the annealing time for different transition probabilities.
 This analysis aims to evaluate the performance of each transition probability, where better performance corresponds to achieving a lower energy within a shorter annealing time.
 In addition, we compare these results with those obtained by applying SA with the Metropolis method to QUBO and HUBO formulations that are constructed by converting the integer variables into binary ones using log encoding:

 Here, $m_k=\lceil\log_2(u_k-l_k + 1)\rceil$ is the number of binary variables $b_{k,i}\in\{0, 1\}$ corresponding to an integer variable $z_k$.
 Although the total computational cost should include the time required for binary encoding, we exclude it here to focus on the dependence of the achieved energy on the annealing time.
-It should be noted, however, that for models with higher-order interactions or large variable range, such binary conversion can require a substantial amount of time.
-In the following analysis, SA was performed with 1000 samples for several fixed numbers of sweeps, and the mean energy obtained in each case was plotted against the mean annealing time.
+It should be noted, however, that for models with higher-order interactions or large variable range, such binary conversion can require a substantial amount of time. {In the following analysis, SA was performed for several fixed numbers of sweeps, using 1000 samples for the multilinear model and 100 samples for each of 100 independent random realizations for the random interaction model.
+The mean energy obtained in each case was plotted against the mean annealing time.}

 First, we examine the results for the random interaction model [Eq. (\ref{model-RI})].
 Figure \ref{time-dep-general}(a) shows the results for $p=2$ and $u=1$.
 When this model is converted into a QUBO formulation using the log encoding, the number of variables becomes twice as large and the number of interactions becomes four times larger, which increases the computational cost per sweep.
 As a result, SA applied to the log-encoded QUBO formulation yields higher energies at short annealing times, indicating poorer solution quality.
 In contrast, little difference is observed among the other transition probabilities, because when $u = 1$, each variable can take only three states ($-1, 0$, and $1$), so the influence of the choice of transition probability becomes less significant.
 As the annealing time increases, the optimized energies obtained by all methods converge to similar levels, suggesting that all methods tend to reach the global optimum when sufficient annealing time is allowed.